Nursery education (free)

 Is my child entitled to a place?

-2 year olds who meet the criteria below are eligible for a free place for up to 15 hours per week for 38 weeks of the year.
-Free places can be offered by a variety of providers including school nurseries, private nurseries, pre-school playgroups and childminders as long as they are included in Bury's Directory of EEC providers for 2, 3 and 4 year olds.
+Two year olds who meet the criteria below are eligible for a free place for up to 15 hours per week for 38 weeks of the year.
+Free places can be offered by a variety of providers including school nurseries, private nurseries, pre-school playgroups and childminders as long as they are included in Bury's Directory of EEC providers for two, three and four year olds.

 Your child is entitled to a place if: